the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 defy all logic and statistical probabliltiy

-code put in crosword <this was also in the movei with kid.

 early miltary esp experiments: second world war, nazi germany invested much cash , himmler, black sun, ancient writing, annie jacobson book